 Binary Cross Entropy/Log Loss for Binary Classification

-- Binary Classification is a recurrent problem in the data science world.
+- Loss Function for Binary Classification is a recurrent problem in the data science world.

-- Understand the Binary cross entropy and the math behind it to optimize your models.
+- Understand the Binary cross entropy loss function and the math behind it to optimize your models.

 In our lives, while performing a task it is important to understand are we going in the right direction or how far are we from our destination.
 This information is essential to decide the future course of action.